hallurr/Nat-ML/README.md

 - [SciPy](https://www.scipy.org/)
 - [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/)

-## Installation
+### Installation
 To use this toolkit, ensure you have Python 3.x installed on your system.
-Then, install the required dependencies using pip:
+Then, install the required dependencies using pip

-## Usage
-Below is a brief overview of how to use the core functionality in this toolkit.
-For detailed examples and documentation, refer to the [Wiki](https://github.com/your-repository/wiki).

 ## Contributing
 We welcome contributions to this project!
 Please contact me for details on how to submit contributions.